Mistletoe Market

 As my eyes adjusted to the fading sun, I realized that my brother had been by.
 I had asked Bruce to be on the lookout for “a little mistletoe” when he cut down trees.
 Was this his idea of a little?
 Covering every square inch of my yard was more than enough of the pucker plant for Rockefeller Center.
 I had never seen so much kistletoe.

-That's when I got my bright idea.
+That’s when I got my bright idea.
 Maybe it was a streak of mommy madness but this sudden entrepreneurial fever would not go away.
-What a great opportunity to teach my unemployed thirteen-year old some valuable life lessons.
+What a great opportunity to teach my son Garrett some valuable life lessons, I thought.
 He could sell mistletoe!

-Forgetting all of my manners, I ran into the house and burst into my son's room, rudely interrupting the huddle with his virtual football game.
-Garrett's eyes were fixated on the screen.
+Forgetting all of my manners, I ran down the hall and burst into Garrett’s room, interrupting the huddle with his virtual football game.
+Garrett’s eyes were fixated on the screen.

 "Hey Garrett, how would you like to make some extra Christmas money?"

-His fingers firmly grasped the remote control and without looking up, he answered, "Sure, Mom."
+His fingers grasped the remote control and without looking up, his lips muttered, “Sure, Mom.”

 That was it.
 He was in!
-This was as excited as I have seen Garrett in months.
+This was as excited as I’d seen Garrett in months.
 I could tell because he used a complete sentence.
-At thirteen, Garrett is at the age where his entire vocabulary consists of a standard repertoire of four canned grunts.
-These murmurations—huh, hey, wassup, and K, which is short for okay—are sufficient to communicate in a variety of daily venues.
+At 13, Garrett was at the age where his entire vocabulary consisted of a standard repertoire of four canned grunts—huh, hey, wassup, and k, (short for okay) are sufficient to communicate in a variety of daily venues.
 Proper enunciation takes energy better reserved for more strenuous activities like playing video games or his guitar.
-The fact that Garrett's response could be found in the dictionary, however, was proof of his genuine excitement.
+The fact that Garrett’s response could be found in the dictionary, however, was proof of his genuine excitement.

 It must something about the teenage years.
 Hormonal activity that causes growth spurts and flood pants has a reverse affect on vocabulary.
-I've heard it's temporary and it must be true.
-My husband speaks the fluent dialect common in the male married species, “Yesdear”, and he hasn't felt the need to shop for new trousers in years.
+I’ve heard it’s temporary and it must be true.
+My husband speaks fluent Yesdear and he hasn’t needed to shop for new trousers in years.

 "Mom, Let's go do this!"

-That's when the realization first hit me.
+That’s when the realization hit me.
 If he were going to sell it, I would have to go with him.
 My vision for this festive emporium of economic effort only involved Garrett standing on the street corner.
-I had pictured him dressed in holiday attire stationed in front of a long line of eager customers, cheerfully waiting to buy all he had.
+I had pictured him dressed in a holiday sweater stationed in front of a long line of eager customers with cheerful smiles waiting to buy all he had.
 I never thought about how awkward I might feel if I were standing alongside him holding a sign and a bag.
+What would people think?

 By now, however, Garrett was counting his profits.
 I had no choice but to face my giants—Fear and Intimidation.
 I did my best to hide my hesitation.
 After all, it was my idea but now I had to deal with the sudden onslaught of internal accusations.
-Garrett never considered that he might appear beggarly or worse yet, appear too old for a wintry rendition of a lemonade stand.
-Isn't there a maximum age limit for Kool-Aid stand vendors?
+Garrett never considered that he might look too old for a wintry rendition of a lemonade stand.
+Isn’t there a maximum age limit for this sort of thing?
 I wondered.
 Shaking in the freezing temperatures, I plastered a smile on my face and waved at the passing motorists.

 Fake it 'til you make it, I instructed myself.